 Tuolumne River Loop: Dana and Lyell Forks is a 3.7 mile loop trail located near Yosemite National Park, California that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, trail running, and birding and is accessible from May until October.
+The trail is primarily used for hiking, walking, trail running, and birding and is best used from May until October.

 An easy 4 miles long loop hike traverses both forks, Dana & Lyell, of Tuolumne River and provides great scenic views.
 Dana and Lyell Forks of Tuolumne River merge into the river somewhere near the Tuolumne Meadows campground.
 This easy and flat hike take you to encircle the area and enjoy surrounding scenic views of Lyell Canyon and Lembert Dome.
 To start the hike, park you car in the Dog Lake parking lot on Tuolumne Medaows Lodge Road and locate the JMT trail head just across the road.
 Following the trail signs, you first cross Dana Fork and then Lyell Fork, hike along the river westward to the Tuolumne Meadows campground, cross the river again on Tioga Road and hike along the river eastward back to the parking lot.